Create a Windows virtual machine¶

 There is an exception for UiB users, who may get access to the win flavor.
 Instances of this flavor will run on licensed hypervisors in the BGO region.

-• If you want to create a snapshot of a Windows instance as a base for new instances, you must run sysprep.exe in order for any instances launched from the snapshot to work.
+If you want to create a snapshot of a Windows instance as a base for new instances, you must run

 For Windows instances SSH keys may be used to retreive a random generated password, or, for Windows Server 2019 or newer, to create an SSH session to the instance.
 Either way you will need an SSH keypair to go with your Windows instance.
-Refer to Create a Linux virtual machine for more information on how to create an SSH keypair.
+Refer to create-virtual-machine for more information on how to create an SSH keypair.

 Once you have an SSH keypair defined, you can proceed with creating a virtual machine (instance).
 In the Project tab, select Instances: